CMPS119-F/RTI_Pattern/README.md

 	- Command-line method:
 		- cd into the directory containing the program
 		- Run as: *detect_sphere.exe image1.jpg image2.jpg image3.jpg*
 3. You will now see a file **output.csv**.
 This file will contain the detected location (center) of the sphere for each image.
+It will also contain the location of each pattern (A,B,D, and G).
 The last line contains the average center if multiple images were used.
 	- If the program failed to detect patterns in an image the location will show up as 0,0

 ### Results